alissalevy/FeedDemo-iOS/README.md

 ###Using multiple timelines

-Applicaster Feed supports multiple timelines (feeds), in order to handle them a small change should be done as both the launch command and the notification for the feed status change should be checked for the relevant timeline.
+Applicaster Feed supports multiple timelines (Feeds).
+In order to handle them, a small change should be done as both the launch command and the notification for the Feed status change should be checked for the relevant timeline.

 + In order to launch a specific timeline:
 ```objective-c